postkomik/postkomik.github.io/_posts/2021-01-21-Home-Schooling-Requirements.md

 toc: true
 ---

 Homeschooling has increased more in the past few years than it has for the past decades.
-Initially, homeschooling or any type of private education wasnt allowed in the United States, but when a public court ruled for the Society of Sisters for the Holy Names of Jesus and Mary and allowed them to set up a private school in 1925, public schools werent the only institutions providing education to children.
+Initially, homeschooling or any type of private education wasnt allowed in the United States, but when a public court ruled for the Society of Sisters for the Holy Names of Jesus and Mary and allowed them to set up a private school in 1925, public schools werent the only institutions providing education to children.
 This sparked the homeschooling idea and not long after, parents have decided to educate their children in their own homes.